AVATOL/nematocyst/README.md

 Note: The default build settings will try to compile with MPI (Message Passing Interface for parallel processing) using Microsoft's HPC Pack.
 If you do not want to build with MPI, open up the properties of each project in the solution and remove the `USE_MPI` preprocessor flag.

-For Linux, you will need to install MPI to build from source.
-You can run the following command:
+For Mac/Linux, you will need to install MPI to build from source.
+You can run the following command for Linux:

 ```
 sudo apt-get install libcr-dev mpich2 mpich2-doc
 ```

+The dependencies are analogous for Mac.
+Use Homebrew.

 Then run `make mpi` instead of `make`.

-### 4) MATLAB Include Paths

-Finally, open MATLAB and cd to the `$ROOT` directory.
-For first time installation, run the script 'matlab_crf_install'.
-This will set up the include paths and install additional necessary MATLAB functionality.

-Whenever you launch MATLAB to run something, you must set up the include paths properly.
-To do so, simply run the script 'matlab_crf_setup_include_paths'.

-Note: On Linux, if you haven't run `mex -setup` before, the script will prompt you to select which compiler to use.